All Episodes

 You know what was one of the most shockingly offensive things to me?

-Saying that he got what he deserved, he got what he wanted, it's the world he wanted, so be it.
+Is that they're claiming, I see these posts from these liberals I know, I can't believe it saying that he got what he deserved, he got what he wanted, it's the world he wanted, so be it.

-And and and as Num Chomsky had pointed out a while ago, to the left, when you enter the arena of violence, the most brutal guy wins, and that's not us.
+And don't get me wrong, there's a handful of liberals that I know and leftists who are saying, Stop to the to other people, and as Noam Chomsky had pointed out a while ago, to the left, when you enter the arena of violence, the most brutal guy wins, and that's not us.

 Us is in the left.

-It got recommended to me on Instagram of Charlie.
+There is a video that got recommended to me on Instagram of Charlie.

-And she she mentions her child, and Charlie smiles and says, It's a your child is a gift from God.
+And she mentions her child, and Charlie smiles and says, It's a your child is a gift from God.

 This was a black woman with a black child.